davidsdearaujo/fake_reflection/README.md

 # fake_reflection

-A flutter package to get class structure in runtime without code generation.
+A flutter package to get class structure in runtime **without code generation**.
 With this package, you can get the class name, named params, positional params, and positional non-required params.

 ## Features